 Instructional and Research Facilities and Programs

-The Center for Chinese Studies aims broadly at an increased understanding of contemporary China in light of its history and its hopes for the future.
-The center pursues this goal through instruction from 45 faculty members in 23 departments who teach more than 200 China-related courses; research by faculty, who publish an average of six books and a score of articles on China each year; service publications, such as its semiannual journal China Review International, which provides an overview of current world wide scholarship on China, a website (www.chinesestudies.hawaii.edu) that provides access to databases for national resources on China; and community outreach, conferences, and national and international linkages with institutions such as Peking University in Beijing, the National Taiwan University in Taipei and the Chinese University of Hong Kong.
+The Center for Chinese Studies (CCS) aims broadly at an increased understanding of contemporary China in light of its history and its hopes for the future.
+It pursues this goal through instruction from 56 faculty members in 30 departments who teach more than 200 China-related courses; research by faculty, who publish an average of six books and a score of articles on China each year; service publications, such as its quarterly journal China Review International, which provides an overview of current world wide scholarship on China; a website (www.ccs-uhm.org); and community outreach, conferences, and national and international linkages with institutions such as Peking University, Beijing Foreign Studies University, the National Taiwan University, and the Chinese University of Hong Kong.

-By interdepartmental cooperation and by creating a stimulating environment for the faculty and the 150 students specializing in Chinese studies, the center actively supplements the offering of the basic scholarly disciplines at both undergraduate and graduate levels and focuses attention on the University’s significant resources for the study of China.
+By creating a stimulating environment for the faculty and the approximately 150 mainly graduate students specializing in Chinese studies, CCS supplements basic scholarly offerings, and focuses attention on the university's significant resources for the study of China.
 These include the Asia Collection in Hamilton Library, the Wong Audiovisual Center in Sinclair Library, and the multimedia collection of the Language Telecommunication Resource and Learning Center.

-The Center for Korean Studies coordinates and develops the UH’s resources for the study of Korea.
-The 18 faculty members affiliated represent the disciplines of history, language and literature, economics, political science, sociology, communication, urban planning, theater and dance, and ethnomusicology.
-The center promotes interdisciplinary and intercultural approaches to Korean studies; conducts scholarly conferences; sponsors research projects; presents specialists and visiting scholars in colloquia; publishes scholarly works and an interdisciplinary journal, Korean Studies; and coordinates UH resources on Korea and researches the activities of Hawai‘i’s Korean community.
+The Center for Korean Studies coordinates and develops UH Manoa's resources for the study of Korea.
+The 39 faculty members affiliated represent the disciplines of anthropology, architecture, art, business, communication, communicology, economics, English, ethnomusicology, history, language and literature, law, political science, social work, sociology, and urban planning.
+The center promotes interdisciplinary and intercultural approaches to Korean studies; conducts scholarly conferences; sponsors research projects; presents specialists and visiting scholars in colloquia; publishes scholarly works and an interdisciplinary journal, Korean Studies; and coordinates UH Manoa resources on Korea and researches the activities of Hawai'i's Korean community.
 The center maintains a special collection of personal libraries and private papers of distinguished scholars on Korea.
-It also has a small collection of books, journals, audiovisual materials, and other documents as an adjunct to the UH library’s Korean collection.
+It also has a small collection of books, journals, audiovisual materials, and other documents as an adjunct to the UH Manoa library's Korean collection.

-The Center for Pacific Islands Studies coordinates aspects of the Pacific-related activities within the UH and promotes further study of the region.
+The Center for Pacific Islands Studies coordinates aspects of the Pacific-related activities within UH Manoa and promotes further study of the region.
 The center sponsors an annual conference and a seminar series that features a variety of visitors en route to and from other Pacific Islands.
-The program publishes a bimonthly newsletter, a series of occasional papers, and, in collaboration with the UH Press, the Pacific Islands Monograph Series, South Sea Books, and The Contemporary Pacific: A Journal of Island Affairs.
+The program publishes a blog, a series of occasional papers, and, in collaboration with the UH Press, the Pacific Islands Monograph Series, and The Contemporary Pacific: A Journal of Island Affairs.

 The Center for Philippine Studies at UH Manoa is the only university center offering a comprehensive academic program for Philippine studies in North America.
-With an interdisciplinary faculty based in various departments, it promotes a broad understanding of Philippine society and culture, including Filipinos overseas, through course offerings, library resources, lectures and seminars, scholarly conferences, research and publications, visiting faculty, international academic exchanges, cultural presentations, outreach with the Filipino community in Hawai‘i, and other professional activities.
+With an interdisciplinary faculty based in various departments, it promotes a broad understanding of Philippine society and culture, including Filipinos in the diaspora, through course offerings, library resources, lectures and seminars, scholarly conferences, research and publications, visiting faculty, international academic exchanges, cultural presentations, outreach with the Filipino community in Hawai'i, institutional linkages, and other professional activities.
 UH Manoa has the largest concentration of internationally known Philippine specialists and experts in various disciplines.
 The center serves as the Secretariat for the International Committee on Philippine Studies.
+For more details, visit www.hawaii.edu/cps.

 Campus Events and Community Programs

-SHAPS and its centers sponsor lectures, colloquia, teacher workshops, conferences, film festivals, concerts, and special events, such as the Grand Kabuki performance, Chinese martial arts performances, and the Southeast Asian Studies Summer Institute.
-The centers’ outreach programs take UH expertise into the community and secondary schools, and the Center for Hawaiian Studies provides support services for native Hawaiian students.
+SPAS and its centers sponsor lectures, colloquia, teacher workshops, conferences, film festivals, concerts, and special events, such as the Grand Kabuki performance, Chinese martial arts performances, and the Southeast Asian Randai theatrical training and performance.
+The centers' outreach programs take UH Manoa expertise into the community and secondary schools.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.